 Trade receivables arise from sale of seeds and rice to customers.
-This also includes installment contracts receivables which are noninterest-bearing and collectible over a period ranging from one to two years depending on the agreement.
-The credit term for seeds receivables range from 11 months to 24 months.
+This also includes installment contract receivables which are noninterest-bearing and collectible over a period ranging from one to two years depending on the agreement with the customer.
+The credit term for seeds receivables ranges from 11 months to 24 months.
 The credit term for rice receivables ranges from 30 days to 12 months.

 Advances to contract growers arise when contract growers receive cash advances.
-The advances are short-term and are expected to be collected within the crop year of no more than six (6) months.
+The advances are short-term and are expected to be liquidated within the crop year of no more than 6 months.
 The advances are liquidated against proceeds from sale of dried palay to the Group.

-Non-trade receivables pertain to amounts reimbursable from customers for creditable withholding taxes that were recognized during the income tax holiday (ITH) period.
+Non-trade receivables pertain to amounts reimbursable from customers for creditable withholding taxes that were recognized during the income tax holiday (ITH) period and rent receivables from related parties.